bazel-contrib/bazel-lib/README.md

-# Aspect's Bazel helpers library
+# Aspect's Bazel helpers library foobar

 Base Starlark libraries and basic Bazel rules which are useful for constructing rulesets and BUILD files.